trabdlkarim/voce-browser/README.md

 $ ./bin/startbrowser
 ```
 Note:
-> If you want the scripts or commands in the project bin directory to be system wide, just create a bin directory (if not exists) in your home directory.
+> If you want the scripts or commands in the project bin directory to be system wide, just create a bin directory (if does not exist) in your home directory.
 And copy the scripts in your home bin dir.
 Finally add it to the path env variable.

 ## License ![GPL License](https://img.shields.io/badge/license-GPLv3-green)